How I survived the bubonic plague (sort of)

 I must add a note: Madagascar, off the coast of Africa, is the country most severely affected today.
 The World Health Organization reports that since 2010 it has been the site of over half (and one year, 90 percent) of worldwide incidents of the plague!
 Last year, 63 people died in Madagascar, out of a total of 275 cases.
 Mind you the numbers are so high because in remote areas sometimes people do not get antibiotics, or do not take them by volition, preferring to rely on native doctors who massage the boils.
 That makes them smaller, but it also helps to spread Yersinia throughout the body faster.
 And it is also an excruciatingly painful procedure.

 But back to my case of bubonic plague, contracted in California.
-I called a doctor friend who essentially said: “I doubt it is plague, but even if it is, take two Aspirins and come see me in the morning.”
+I called a doctor there who essentially said: “I doubt it is plague, but even if it is, take two Aspirins and come see me in the morning.”
 I didn’t, and flew back to Germany, where I went to a specialist doctor immediately on arrival.
-She was disconcertingly young and attractive (initially I thought she was a helper), and after looking at my boils, and hearing my theory, she said: “This is definitely not Yersinia.
+She was disconcertingly young and attractive (initially I thought she was a helper), and after looking at my boils, and hearing my theory, she said: “This is not Yersinia.
 Unfortunately, it is much worse: shingles.”

 Shingles is a painful skin rash, caused by the varicella zoster virus.
 It usually appears in a band, a strip, or a small area on one side of the face or body.
 My doctor recognized it, she told me, because it followed the path of an artery down my arm.
-Shingles is caused by a reactivation of varicella that had invaded, usually a number of decades previously, with chickenpox.
-When the body has overcome that infection the virus remains inactive in nerve cells, and re-emerges as shingles in old age or people whose immune function has been weakened.
+Shingles is caused by a reactivation of varicella that had invaded, usually a number of decades previously, as chickenpox.
+When the body has overcome that infection, the virus remains inactive in nerve cells, and re-emerges as shingles in old age or in people whose immune function has been weakened.
 It is a dangerous condition, causing a fair number of deaths — by suicide, since patients sometimes cannot bear the pain that comes with it.